rweigel/phys260/RC_Circuits/RC_Circuits.md

 (In the above circuit, the equation used in the previous problem does not apply and so you are only asked for the state of the circuit after a long time.)

 1. Find the charge on the capacitor a long time after the switch is closed.
-2. Find the current in the left, middle, and right resistors after long time after the switch is closed.
+2. Find the current in the left, middle, and right resistors a long time after the switch is closed.

 \ifsolutions
 **Answer**